bram2202/Ginlong-Solis-mqtt/README.md

 - PIP

 ## Libraries
+Use `pip install`
-- pip install paho-mqtt
+- paho-mqtt
-- pip install minimalmodbus
+- minimalmodbus
-- pip install schedule
+- schedule

 # Connections
 Connecting the converter straight to the invertor.